By Scott Mitchell | January 2010

 Over the past decade, storing structured information has become a trivial task.
 With modern databases and data-access frameworks, collecting data involves a sprinkle of drag and drop with just a dash of code.
 Coupled with decreasing storage costs and the increasing competitive advantage such information can bear, businesses are eager to catalog every possible data point.

 Of course, such data is useless unless workers can access and assess the data in a meaningful way.
-Microsoft SQL Server Reporting Services (SSRS) is a server-based, enterprise-grade reporting platform that enables workers to create, explore
+Microsoft SQL Server Reporting Services (SSRS) is a server-based, enterprise-grade reporting platform that enables workers to create, explore and view reports.

 Like with any enterprise-grade platform, SSRS is expansive in its features and use cases.
 I recently helped a client evaluate and get started with SSRS and found “Microsoft SQL Server 2008 Reporting Services Unleashed” (Sams, 2009) to be an invaluable guide for learning the ins and outs.